DanielGibson/texview/README.md

 - [x] Support at least Windows and Linux (and probably similar Unix-likes)
     - [ ] maybe Mac if someone with a Mac takes care of that.
+      - for this I'd have to use an OpenGL core context, which may generally be a good idea
 - [x] Self-contained executable using OpenGL, [Dear ImGui](https://github.com/ocornut/imgui), [GLFW3](https://www.glfw.org/), [Native File Dialog Extended](https://github.com/btzy/nativefiledialog-extended/),
       [libktx](https://github.com/KhronosGroup/KTX-Software/) and [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h).